-A Minimum Viable Product (MVP)—or, in case of marketplaces, Minimum Viable Platform—can be defined as the minimal solution that solves your users’ core problem better than alternative solutions.
+A Minimum Viable Product (MVP)—or, in the case of marketplaces, Minimum Viable Platform—can be defined as the minimal solution that solves your users' core problem better than alternative solutions.
 In the case of marketplaces, your MVP needs to provide a solution to both sides of the marketplace.
 However, it is good not to focus too much on the word minimum since the solution also needs to delight your users.
 A better way might be to talk about a Minimum Lovable Platform instead.

 The best approach to building an MVP is to do it yourself instead of relying on a technical co-founder or outsourcing it.
-If you are not technical, you can either build an MVP using a manual-based approach with landing pages and email lists, or use a ready-made tool like Sharetribe to create a fully functional platform.
-After you have an MVP, you should define your Key Performance Indicators that help you validate your assumptions, and then launch your MVP to your users to see if the assumptions really hold true.
+If you are not technical, you can either build an MVP using a manual-based approach with landing pages and email lists or use a ready-made tool like Sharetribe to create a fully functional platform.
+After you have an MVP, you should define your Key Performance Indicators (KPIs) that help you validate your assumptions and then launch your MVP to your users to see if the assumptions really hold true.

 You might also like...